SPECIALIZES IN B-TO-B

 Posted by Bridget Griego on Jan 09, 2017

 Awful company.
 Their customer service reps are not trained properly.
 They don't know what they are doing.
 I cancelled and closed my account the end of November and paperwork was never completed thoroughly.
 January comes around and they continue to deduct fees out of my bank account.
-Causes my account to become overdrawn and they refuse to accept responsibility or refund me bank service charges.
-Funds deducted from my account on January 4th I won't see funds replaced in my account until the 20th!!!
+That causes my account to become overdrawn and they refuse to accept responsibility or refund me bank service charges.
+Funds deducted from my account on January 4th - I won't see funds replaced in my account until the 20th!!
 Horrible service!!
 Horrible company!!

 Posted by Curtis Brown on Dec 12, 2016

-Bluefin stated that they did not have signed paperwork to close account I did not even have a programmed terminal 6 Months after Be aware if you ever want to close your account.
+Bluefin stated that they did not have signed paperwork to close account.
+I did not even have a programmed terminal 6 months after signup.
+Be aware if you ever want to close your account.
 It is a nightmare!

 Posted by Donna Edwards on Oct 12, 2016

 Bluefin stated that they did not have signed paperwork to close account that was sent in May 2016.
-I have signed form and proof of faxing with confirmation and spoke with Representative confirming it.
-Account has finally been closed in mid September 2016 with NO compensation.
+I have a signed form and proof of faxing with confirmation and spoke with a representative confirming it.
+Account has finally been closed in mid September 2016 with no compensation.
 Be aware if you ever want to close your account.
-It is a nightmare!!!!!!
+It is a nightmare!

 Posted by Mike Hunt on Oct 04, 2016